 (Nov 1-May 1)

-we'd be happy to simply share some family life with you and fill the winter days with good food, fun games if we're still awake after the kids have fallen asleep ;), art, music, indoor projects, and outdoor snowy fun -ice rinks, ski/snowshoe trails...
-WITH 3 young kids!!!!
+We'd be happy to simply share some family life with you and fill the winter days with good food, fun games if we're still awake after the kids have fallen asleep ;), art, music, indoor projects, and outdoor snowy fun -ice rinks, ski/snowshoe trails...

 As for the working part, we'd be grateful for your help...

-1) Cooking, processing food, and doing some daily house work
+1) Cooking, processing food, and doing some daily house chores

 2) Caring for 3 strong children in a colourful, primarily screen free house...

 3) Organizing and engaging in projects, depending on your interests and skills

 In warm weather, you'll more than likely, be living in our 26 foot camper on our property in town.
 It has electricity, internet access, and your own kitchen facility.